Frijol/climate-change/GLOSSARY.md

 ## intertidal zone
 land area that is exposed when the tide is not high

+## intertrip scheme
+a grid network security service designed to mitigate transient stability problems by automatically disconnecting either generation or load in the event of a fault [Kirschen, 117][Kirschen]

 ## inverted rates
 The more you buy, the more it costs per unit